This is Part 1 of a series on pho restaurant business plan. Read Part 2, Part 3 and Part 4.

 A Pho Restaurant Business Plan Is…

-- A business plan is a document that tells the reader about your restaurant concept and idea.
+- A business plan is a document that tells the reader (your investor, your banker, even you yourself) about your restaurant concept and idea.
 It tells what you’re trying to do, why you’re approaching it the way you do, how you are going to achieve it, who will be responsible for carrying out the operation, and when will things happen.

-If you are about to spend a lot of money on a pho restaurant venture, then it makes sense to know what you really need to do, down to the level of detail that will help you do it efficiently and properly.
+If you are about to spend a lot of money on a pho restaurant venture, then it makes sense to know what you need to do, down to the level of detail that will help you do it efficiently and properly.
+And in the right sequences.

 Obviously, things change as time progresses.
 Therefore, your business plan is a living document that you update regularly as you head down the path to build your pho restaurant.